notkrd/KD_AGuideToNonexistentBirds/README.md

 6. Place the code on the left side, and the prolog window on the right.

-7. type "guideToNonexistentBirds(_)." and press enter.
+7. type "guideToNonexistentBirds(_)." then press enter.

 8. Read the code and the birds that appear.
 If the birds are truncated, you can find the entirety of them in a file called "guideToNonexistentBirds.txt" in your Prolog directory.